MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 - The headers in the locals, watch, and model windows now don’t disappear when scrolling down
 - When ALT+Tabbing back to WinDbg Preview, the command window will properly preserve cursor location
 - Added CTRL+ALT+V shortcut for toggling verbose mode
-- You can now disable auto-scrolling of the command window by right-clicking the command window tab and choosing “turn off auto scrolling”
+- You can now disable auto-scrolling of the command window by selecting and holding (or right-clicking) the command window tab and choosing “turn off auto scrolling”
 - You can now debug child processes through the launch executable advanced page.